-In the UK, three recent evaluations of one to one tuition interventions (see Catch Up Numeracy, Catch Up Literacy and Switch-on Reading) found average impacts of between three and five months’ additional progress.
-In addition, an intensive coaching programme that involved one to one and small group tuition had an average impact of five additional months’ progress.
+In the UK, four recent evaluations of one to one tuition interventions (see Catch Up Numeracy, Catch Up Literacy, REACH, and Switch-on Reading) found average impacts of between three and six months’ additional progress, suggesting that positive impacts can be successfully replicated in English schools.

 One to one tuition is very effective in helping learners catch up, but is relatively expensive.
-Before you commit to one to one tuition, have you considered trialing intensive support groups of two or three and evaluating the impact?
+Have you considered using Small group tuition instead and evaluating the impact?

 Tuition is more likely to make an impact if it is additional to and explicitly linked with normal lessons.

-For one to one tuition led by teaching assistants, interventions are likely to be particularly beneficial when tuition is delivered by experienced and well-trained teaching assistants.
+For one to one tuition led by teaching assistants, interventions are likely to be particularly beneficial when the teaching assistants are experienced and well-trained.
 What training and support have you provided?

 A number of one to one programmes delivered by teaching assistants have been rigorously evaluated and shown to be effective.
 If you are buying a programme, have you considered one of these?